tam5/dotfiles/cursorrules/collection-ground.md

 * react query, tw, t3env, check blazity

+refactoring:
+- learn to smell
+- repeated prefixes or suffixes
+- too may useState's in a react hook
+- too many function params

 taylor otwell, polish

+- stop running dev servers all the time, you can run tests, but not dev serves, i will run them mysefl

 NOTE: The content of .cursorrules files will be appended to the global "Rules for AI" settings in Cursor
 NOTE: Focus on providing repo-level context and guidelines, not just general coding practices